 The key to correcting the problem of foremilk-hindmilk imbalance, which leads to lactose overload, is to ensure your breasts are adequately emptied before switching sides.
-You might be switching sides too soon by offering both breasts at each feed, or it could be that you are alternating sides too often if you are already one-sided breastfeeding.
+This can include before alternating sides where you are already one-sided breastfeeding.

-You will know when you have this problem under control when your baby stools decrease in frequency, thicken in consistency and gassiness lessens.
+You will know when you have this problem under control when your baby stools decrease in frequency, thicken in consistency and gasiness lessens.
 Green stools will gradually become yellow/mustard color.

 IMPORTANT: Caution should be used with same side feeding as it can decrease supply.
-When making changes to feeding management it is important to closely monitor the number of wet diapers your baby has each day.
-There should be 5 or more wet disposable diapers or 6 or more wet cloth diapers each day.
-Weekly weight checks may also be helpful to reassure you that your baby is getting enough.
+When making changes to feeding managment it is important to closely monitor the number of wet diapers you baby has each day.
+There should be 6 or more each day.
+Weekly weight check may also be helpful to reassure you that your baby is getting enough.

 Facts about lactose and breast feeding

 - Lactose is produced in breast milk independent of what the mother eat or drinks.
 Whether she drinks milk or eats dairy food or not, the amount of lactose in her milk will be the same.

 - Foremilk does not contain more lactose than hind milk, but hind milk contains more fat.

 - Because a mother may be lactose intolerant, this does not mean her infant is also lactose intolerant.
 The inherited form of lactose intolerance rarely develops before the age of 4 years.